LAAC-LSCP/laac-lscp.github.io/docs/create-a-new-dataset.md

 create(ok): /scratch2/lpeurey/datasets/mydataset/ (dataset)
 ```

 The procedure should also carry out the first push to your remote repository(/ies).
-You should have a look to the online page of your repo on GIN (eg https://gin.g-node.org/LAAC-LSCP/mydataset-confidential)
+You should have a look to the online page of your repo on GIN (e.g., https://gin.g-node.org/LAAC-LSCP/mydataset-confidential)
 ![GIN website, page of the new repo: Displays the content of the newly pushed repo.](../ressources/img/first-push.png)

 The online content does not have the same structure and folders?